Cost Accounting

 Periodic and Perpetual Inventory

-Inventory is a vital element in any business, be it a wholesale store, manufacturing enterprise, or restaurant.
+A business’s ability to manage its inventory often determines its ability to grow, whether it's a wholesale store, manufacturing enterprise, or restaurant.
 It involves tracking all the goods and materials used in the business, ensuring that there are adequate quantities of everything.
 There are two primary types of inventory: periodic and perpetual.
 Both types have their own advantages and disadvantages, and a proper understanding of these concepts can help businesses achieve optimal profitability.

 Concept of Inventory